THANKS FOR LISTENING WORLD!

 Well, I don't need to say anything else regarding complaints, so I'm ready to move on if you are.

 He did a lot of theater back in the day.
 This is kind of cool.
-Bill Irwin in 1989 was nominated for four Tony Awards for Largely New York as author of a Best Play nominee, Best Actor, Best Director, and with collaborator Kimi Okada, Best Choreographer.
+Bill Irwin in 1989 was nominated for four Tony Awards for 'Largely New York' as author of a Best Play nominee, Best Actor, Best Director, and with collaborator Kimi Okada, Best Choreographer.
 And in 1999, his show Fool Moon, that's F -O -O -L, Fool Moon, won a special Tony Award for live theatrical presentation.
 Talented.

 Yeah, my favorite.

-So let's move on to facts and trivia.
-Where are some facts and trivia we have about Popeye?
+So, let's move on to Facts and Trivia.
+Where are some facts and trivia we have about 'Popeye?'
 And I'll start since we were just talking about Bill Irwin.
-So most people aren't aware that Olive Oil was one of, if not the main character of Thimble Theater and had been around for much longer than Popeye, 10 years before he even appeared in the comic.
+So most people aren't aware that Olive Oyl was one of, if not the main character of "Thimble Theater" and had been around for much longer than Popeye, 10 years before he even appeared in the comic.
+So, a nod to this was at Olive and Bluto's engagement party when we have Harold Hamgravy, who's at the party and is trying to give Bluto a gift and then Bluto smashes him like a accordion.
+So Harold Hamgravy was actually Olive's fiance in the original "Thimble Theater" comic strip before Popeye was introduced.
+And after Popeye became one of the strips breakout characters, Hamgravy was demoted to an extra.
+So Harold Hamgravy used to have really a bigger role in that universe.
+And then Popeye blew all that up.

-So another fact we talked about the amazing set on Malta.
-And today the set still exists and is known as Popeyes Village, and it's one of Malta's major tourist attractions.
-So this is from the Popeye Village website.
+So another fact we talked about, the amazing set on Malta.
+And today the set still exists and is known as "Popeyes Village," and it's one of Malta's major tourist attractions.
+So, this is from the "Popeye Village" website.
 The set was constructed in Anchor Bay during the last seven months of 1979 to construct this authentic wooded village.

-Tree trunk logs were trailered overland from Holland and wood shingles used in the construction of the rooftops were imported all the way from Canada.
+Tree trunk logs were trailered over from Holland and wood shingles used in the construction of the rooftops were imported all the way from Canada.
 165 international construction crew consumed 8 tons of nails and 2000 gallons of paint to finish off the massive set.
-No less than 20 wooden structures had to be built before construction could begin.
+No less than 20 wooden structures had to be built.
+Before construction could begin, an access road leading to the set had to be constructed.
+Also, Anchor Bay needed a 200-250 foot breakwater at its mouth to protect the set from high seas during the shooting months of the film production.
+Filming commenced on the 23rd of January in 1980.

-which shows a documentary of the construction of Sweet Haven and the making of Popeye and a mini golf course.
-So that's everything you can find in Popeye's village in Malta.
+Some of the highlights of "Popeye's Village," if you were to go today to visit, include the Souvenir Shop, a Schoolhouse Robin Williams Museum, a Popeye the Comic Museum, Bluto's House, which is the film information room, a splash pool, a winery, the cinema which shows a documentary of the construction of Sweet Haven and the making of 'Popeye' and a mini golf course.
+So that's everything you can find in "Popeye's Village" in Malta.
 If you were to visit it today.

-Alright, that's pretty awesome that actually thanks for doing that Bill Bant.
+Alright, that's pretty awesome, thanks for doing that Bill Bant.
 Okay.
-So I mentioned this earlier, filmmaker Paul Thomas Anderson is noted fan of the film.
-I'm listing it as a favorite even using Duvall's song.
-He needs me in his own film, Punch Drunk Love.
+So I mentioned this earlier, filmmaker Paul Thomas Anderson is a noted fan of the film.
+Even listing it as a favorite and using Duvall's song, "He Needs Me" in his own film, 'Punch Drunk Love'.
 And you can find the scene on YouTube.
-If you're not familiar with the movie, you want to be re familiarized with the movie.
+If you're not familiar with the movie, you want to be refamiliarized with the movie.
 Good old Adam Sandler.
 It's good movie.

 It works in the background as part of the soundtrack actually.
 It's cool.
 Yeah, it's appropriate.